 Now before I say this, just know that the options I’m suggesting are ones that I have tried, tested, AND made money on.
 That means that I’m leaving out a lot of websites and methods, so feel free to do a google or pinterest search later on if you don’t like my suggestions.

 - If you want short, quirky jobs, use Fiverr.
-It’s been my least profitable platform, but it does work well for what it is, and it’s a great confidence boost when you first start out.
+It’s been my least profitable freelance work platform, but it does work well for what it is, and it’s a great confidence boost when you first start out.

 - If you want a mix of short, quirky jobs, long term gigs, or even careers, use UpWork.
 I meet almost all of my clients through here (though I rarely continue to work with them through this platform, which I’ll explain why in the next suggestion).
 UpWork by far has the greatest selection of work, and I like it a lot because clients typically reach out to you and offer you jobs, rather than you having to apply for jobs left and right.
 Now of course when you first get started, you need to be applying quite a bit, but once you’re established, you can operate almost on autopilot just accepting the jobs you want.